derbedhruv/matching_choices/README.md

 # TODO:
 * ~~write out assignments to excel spreadsheet, with separate sheets for each grading team.
 This can then easily be parsed as a google sheet.~~
+* Handle the case when a user makes multiple entries (only taking the last one)
 * Read the teams and student limits from external file (should not be hardcoded!)

 # Requirements: